 Union Minister of State for Skill and Development Entrepreneurship (independent charge) Rajiv Pratap Rudy visited IIT-K campus Friday and reviewed preparations for the event with institute’s authorities.
 He also inspected the site of public meeting.

 BJP MLA from Maharajpur in Kanpur, Satish Mahana said: “PM had launched ‘Skill India’ on July 15 last year.
 This year PM will be in Kanpur where he will also address the students competing to qualify for World Skills competition scheduled to be held in Abu Dhabi”.

-- PM Modi to visit poll-bound Tripura twice for campaigning
+- PM Narendra Modi to visit Chhattisgarh tomorrow

 Mahana said the PM may make some announcements related to skill development.
 “For example, Rajiv Pratap Rudy visited Advanced Training Institute (ATI) and inquired about its condition.
 No minister had visited that campus since its establishment in 1960.
 Improvement in condition of ATI could be expected soon,” Mahana said.